Travel plans for thousands disrupted as airlines cancel/curtail US flights over 5G deployment | Business

 Travel plans for thousands disrupted as airlines cancel/curtail US flights over 5G deployment

-Travel plans for thousands of passengers, including those traveling to India, were disrupted after airlines canceled or curtailed some flights to and from the US over the issue of deployment of new 5G service, scheduled to begin from Wednesday.
+Travel plans for thousands of passengers, including those travelling to India, were disrupted after airlines cancelled or curtailed many flights to and from the US over aviation industry fears that 5G technology could interfere with aircraft's crucial navigation instruments.

-Several international airlines, including Air India, have announced that they will cancel flights into the US, warning that the signals from the new 5G phone service could interfere with airplane navigation systems.
+Several international airlines, including Air India, have announced that they will cancel flights into the US from Wednesday.

 The US aviation regulator Federal Aviation Administration (FAA) on January 14 said that "5G interference with the aircraft's radio altimeter could prevent engine and braking systems from transitioning to landing mode, which could prevent an aircraft from stopping on the runway".

-Apart from Air India, several other airlines announced they were canceling flights into the US over the issue of deployment of the 5G service.
+Apart from Air India, several other airlines announced they were cancelling flights into the US over the issue of deployment of the 5G service.

 Delta said that telecom companies agreed Tuesday to limit the scope of Wednesday's planned 5G deployment and will delay implementation around certain U.S. airports.
-"While this is a positive development toward preventing widespread disruptions to flight operations, some flight restrictions may remain," Delta said it has joined other airlines in seeking a delay by the US government of the deployment of the new 5G coverage into the C-band spectrum until more protections and assurances against potential interference with aircraft radio altimeters exist.
-"Radio altimeters are a critical piece of technology that inform many aircraft functions and give pilots what they need to fly airplanes safely, especially during critical phases of flight."
+"While this is a positive development toward preventing widespread disruptions to flight operations, some flight restrictions may remain."
+Delta said it has joined other airlines in seeking a delay by the US government of the deployment of the new 5G coverage into the C-band spectrum until more protections and assurances against potential interference with aircraft radio altimeters exist.
 The airline said the impact on air travel could be immediate and significant, directly impacting passenger travel and cargo shipping.

 "The nation's commerce will grind to a halt," the CEOs of major carriers, including Delta CEO Ed Bastian, wrote in a letter coordinated by Airlines for America to government officials, including Transportation Secretary Pete Buttigieg and the chair of the Federal Communications Commission.